Design system templates that speed up SaaS design handoff by 50%.

-At Eulerity, I developed an innovative template framework for the design system that significantly accelerated the product design process by 50%.
-This project provides a breakdown of the framework and its potential to enhance the global design system workflow.
+At Eulerity, I developed templates for the design system that significantly improved the product design workflow by 50%.
+This project provides a breakdown of the process and its potential to enhance the global design system workflow.

 Implementation

-The implementation heavily relies on the extensive use of Figma's nested component properties to create scalable interface templates.
-These templates are seamlessly linked to a dynamic design system, ensuring both flexibility and scalability in the design process.
+The implementation heavily relies on the extensive use of Figma design system properties to create scalable interface patterns.

 Atoms